 Automatic assembly of Printed Circuit Boards (PCB) in mechanical equipment requires that PCBs do not get strained beyond specifications.

-Use of smaller and smaller electronic components on the PCBs and more and more layers of PCBs call for even more stringent control of assembly parameters to ensure the PCBs are not damaged during assembly.
-One of the effective ways to ensure the survivability of the PCBs during assembly is to instrument the PCBs with strain gages and perform multiple trial runs to control the process parameters.
+Use of smaller and smaller electronic components and more and more layers of PCBs call for even more stringent control of assembly parameters to ensure the PCBs are not damaged during assembly.
+One of the effective ways to ensure the survivability of the PCBs during assembly is to instrument the PCBs with strain gauges (gages) and perform multiple trial runs to control the process parameters.

 Invicom is helping assembly process integrators and manufacturers to measure and document PCB strains during assembly for the machine set up and calibration.